Timișoara: Hydrography

 The main watercourse is the Bega River, the southernmost tributary of the Tisza.
 Springing from the Poiana Ruscă Mountains, Bega is canalized, and from Timișoara to its outflow it was arranged for navigation (115 km).
 The Bega Canal was built between 1728 and 1760, but its final arrangement was made later.
 The Bega Canal was designed for the access of barges of 600–700 tons and an annual transport capacity of three million wagons.

 From the multitude of arms that existed before the canalization of Bega, only Bega Moartă (Dead Bega; in the Fabric neighborhood) and Bega Veche (Old Bega; to the west, flowing through Săcălaz) are preserved inside the city.

-In addition to permanent courses and those that dry out, often during the summer, on the territory of Timișoara there are a number of lakes: either natural, formed instead of the old meanders or subsidence areas, such as those near Kuncz, Giroc, Pădurea Verde, etc., or of anthropic origin, such as those from Fratelia, Freidorf, Ciarda Roșie, Ștrandul Tineretului, etc.
+In addition to permanent courses and those that dry out, often during the summer, on the territory of Timișoara there are a number of lakes: either natural, formed instead of the old meanders or subsidence areas, such as those near Kuncz, Giroc, Pădurea Verde, etc., or of anthropic origin, such as those from Fratelia, Freidorf, Ciarda Roșie, Ștrandul Tineretului, etc. Timișoara's drinking water is provided by Lake Surduc, an anthropic lake (1976), the largest in Timiș County, located 87 km from the city.

 Climate

-Like all of Romania, Timișoara exhibits a temperate continental climate, characteristic of the southeastern part of the Pannonian Basin, with some sub-Mediterranean influences.
-The Köppen climate classification subtype for this climate is Cfb (oceanic climate).
+Like parts of Romania, Timișoara exhibits a transitional humid continental (Köppen: Dfb) and humid subtropical climate (Köppen: Cfa), characteristic of the southeastern part of the Pannonian Basin, with some sub-Mediterranean influences.

 The dominant air masses, during spring and summer, are the temperate ones, of oceanic origin, which bring significant precipitations.
 Frequently, even in winter, humid air masses arrive from the Atlantic, bringing significant rains and snows, less often cold waves.
 From September to February there are frequent penetrations of continental polar air masses, coming from the east.
 In Banat, the influence of cyclones and hot air masses from the Adriatic Sea and the Mediterranean Sea is also strongly felt, which in winter generate complete thawing and in summer impose periods of stifling heat.